urbaman/HomeLab/kubernetes-02.md

   isDefaultClass: true
 ```

-Finally go to the deployment section, and add the following initContainer to properly manage certificates permissions (it will probably not run...):
+Finally go to the deployment section, and add the following initContainer to properly manage certificates permissions in case of errors (it will probably not run and break traefik's start process):

 ```bash
 deployment: